 1. Bodyguard: One of the most important jobs your skin does is protect you.
 It provides a barrier from environmental aggressors that are harmful, like UV radiation, microorganisms, chemicals and toxins.

-Take Care: Always make it a point to wash away dirt and makeup from facial skin with gentle cleansers.
+Take Care: For a healthy skin, always make it a point to wash away dirt and makeup from facial skin with gentle cleansers.
 If in areas with harsh sunlight, a broad-spectrum sunscreen will be critical in preventing premature skin aging and skin cancer.
 Remember to stay physically active as sweating will flush out impurities and keep the skin healthy.

 2. Umbrella: Your skin acts like a barrier to water, as excess water can make it shrivel compromising the skin’s acid mantle and natural barrier function.